For God so loved the world

 "This is eternal life, that they know you, the only true God, and Jesus Christ whom you have sent."
 Eternal life brings the light of personal knowledge into the heart, and we know him and live with him and commune with him, NOW.

 In John 11:25–26 Jesus says, "I am the resurrection and the life; he who believes in Me shall live even if he dies, 26 and everyone who lives and believes in Me shall never die."
 I think what he means is this: Everyone who has eternal life by faith will never have that life stripped away from him; even if he dies, he will live.
 Physical death will not turn eternal life into temporary life.

-One of the most powerful moments in my seminary life was at the funeral of one of my professors, James Morgan, 37 years old, with a wife and four children.
-Lewis Smedes gave the message from these verses and at one point he lifted his voice and said with tremendous authority, "James Morgan is not dead!
+One of the most powerful moments in my seminary life was at the funeral of one of my professors, Jaymes Morgan, 37 years old, with a wife and four children.
+Lewis Smedes gave the message from these verses and at one point he lifted his voice and said with tremendous authority, "Jaymes Morgan is not dead!
 For Jesus has said, 'Everyone who lives and believes in Me shall never die.'"

 Eternal life is not interrupted by death.

 Stage 8: Made Complete at the Resurrection

 Eternal life will be made complete when our bodies are raised from the dead and reunited with our spirits.

 In John 6:40 Jesus said, "This is the will of my Father, that everyone who sees the Son and believes in Him, may have eternal life; and I Myself will raise him up on the last day."
 He is not only the life, as he said (11:25–26), he is the resurrection.